gpaumier/gp2/src/pages/writings.rst

 In 2008, I wrote a Wikipedia handbook in French with `Florence Devouard <http://www.devouard.org/accueil/a-propos-de-moi>`__, one of the earliest Wikipedians and the former Chair of the Board of the Wikimedia Foundation.
 The book covered the history of Wikipedia, good practices on how to use it wisely, and a guide on how to start contributing to it.

-* Guillaume Paumier and Florence Devouard, *Wikipedia : Découvrir, utiliser, contribuer* (Presses Universitaires de Grenoble, 2009).
+* Guillaume Paumier & Florence Devouard, *Wikipedia : Découvrir, utiliser, contribuer* (Presses Universitaires de Grenoble, 2009).
 ISBN 978-2706114953

   * `Read on Wikibooks <https://fr.wikibooks.org/wiki/Wikip%C3%A9dia>`__ \| `Buy on Amazon <http://www.amazon.fr/dp/2706114959/>`__